AvirukBasak/shsc-lang/docs/LanguageDocs.md

 var w = args[0]
 ```

-Arguments to a function is defined by the actual parameters (i.e. at the caller side).
+Arguments to a procedure is defined by the actual parameters (i.e. at the caller side).

-Functions have no prototypes or formal parameters.
+Procedures have no prototypes or formal parameters.

 Arguments are stored in the `args` built-in `lst` type variable.